 The City of Carlsbad and DOE co-host Town Hall meetings to provide updates on WIPP recovery and restart activities.
-The next meeting is scheduled for Thursday, August 4 at 5:30 p.m.
+The next meeting is scheduled for Thursday, December 8, at 5:30 p.m.
 Location: Carlsbad City Council Chambers, 101 N. Halagueno Street.
+This meeting will be a special Town Hall focused on mining and ground control at the WIPP site.
 WIPP Town Hall Meetings are live streamed at http://new.livestream.com/rrv/.

 Reports and Plans